05bit/peewee-async/README.md

 * Asynchronous analogues of peewee sync methods with prefix aio_
 * Drop-in replacement for sync code, sync will remain sync
 * Basic operations are supported
-* Transactions support is present, yet not heavily tested
+* Transactions support is present

 The complete documentation:
 http://peewee-async-lib.readthedocs.io